Componolit/gravel/README.md

-# ada-components
+# Gravel

-Component library for components built with ada-interface
+Gravel is a collection of components written in SPARK on top of [Gneiss](https://github.com/Componolit/gneiss).